sdevriessbp/sbp_mremoteng/README.md

 sbp_mremoteng Cookbook
 ======================
-This cookbook will install mRemoteNG on a windows box.
+This cookbook will install mRemoteNG on a Windows box and will (optionally) generate the mRemoteNG config based on all available nodes in your Chef server.

 Requirements